avraham-bernstein/avraham-bernstein.github.io/cv/AvrahamAbeBernstein-CV.md

 This document was designed in _pandoc_ (_FOSS_) _Markdown_ under _Ubuntu_. _Pyexpander_ (_FOSS_) was used for
 macro preprocessing.
 Two formats were automatically generated at the same time, (1) PDF (using the _wkhtmltopdf_ plugin), and (2) HTML.
-As is standard in the hi-tech industry, the mandatory PDF format incorporates a single line for the employer name, and usually a two line headline about the details of the task.
+As is standard in the hi-tech industry, the mandatory PDF format incorporates a single line for the employer name, and a short headline about the details of the task.
 Superficially the HTML version mimics the same format.
 The PDF task description is a link into the HTML version, where the HTML version uses the HTML `<details>` tag to optionally allow viewing the full description of the task.
 This design is similar to a web news site with a listing of headlines that enables clicking to access details.
 The